 We work together to become a more inclusive and effective federation.

-Our ambition is to become an influential advocate for young people's rights and ensure our work is led by young people.
+Our ambition is to become an influential advocate for young people's rights.

 Mental health is not hidden anymore; it’s on the front pages; it’s on the political agenda; it’s spoken about by royalty.
 For millions of people, mental health is now something to be honest about – not ashamed of.